 To enter Sales Tax (either Actual Amount or Table Amount) in the TaxAct® program:

-- Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand the category and then click Taxes paid
+- Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand, then click Taxes paid.

-- Continue to the screen titled Do you want to enter state and local sales tax information? and click Yes
+- On the screen titled Would you like to review your state and local sales tax?, click Yes.

 This will allow you to put in the actual amounts paid.
 You will need to have receipts as proof for these amounts.